-Suitable for a day trip or a two-day visit, Luxembourg City – the Capital of the Grand Duchy of Luxembourg is tucked in the heart of Western Europe with a population of over 120,000 inhabitants, most of them foreigners.
+Suitable for a day trip or a two-day visit, Luxembourg city, the capital of the Grand Duchy of Luxembourg is tucked in the heart of Western Europe with a population of over 120,000 inhabitants.
 As a small landlocked country, Luxembourg offers a little something for everyone.
-In the City of Luxembourg, you can find a mix of everything and enjoy what you prefer.

-Start your day with brunch at the Chocolate House
+Start your day with brunch at the Chocolate Hous

 Located right next to the Grand Ducal Palace, you can spend hours trying to decide what sweets to treat yourself to after the delicious breakfast/lunch, the options are endless.